-The Provider will provide substance use services to assist individuals struggling with opioid addiction.
+The Provider will provide substance use County has received funding for services to assist individuals struggling with opioid addiction.
+SEFBHN has agreed to manage these funds for a 5% administrative fee and distribute them to qualified Service Providers.

 B. Tasks